-Join our next FREE 1-hour GAMSAT online problem-based learning class on January 17, 2021.
-Register here or check our monthly schedule, topics and downloadable practice questions: Free Monthly GAMSAT Webinars
+Join our next FREE 1-hour GAMSAT online problem-based learning class on May 23, 2021.
+Check our monthly schedule, topics and downloadable practice questions: Free Monthly GAMSAT Webinars

-The 2021 GAMSAT has evolved and so have we: The new GAMSAT Masters Series by Gold Standard with advanced features will be available in early January 2021.
-Those who pre-order the new editions will be given access to the e-book version in early December.
+The 2021 GAMSAT has evolved and so have we: The new GAMSAT Masters Series by Gold Standard with advanced features is available as paperback books or ebooks.

 A high enough science GPA, strong reasoning skills and a love for writing essays and reading books will usually result in a great GAMSAT score even if you study only using a telephone directory, a fishing rod and Simpson's Season 3.
 For most students, quality prep materials and a disciplined GAMSAT study schedule (average 3 to 6 hours per day for 3-6 months) are needed to get the score to be accepted to medical school.